Clarias gariepinus: Hybridisation

 A major disadvantage of the Hetero-clarias hybrid, though, is its susceptibility to stress.

+Allegedly, other hybrids have been supposedly produced, such as one with C. fuscus, exported to Indonesia from Taiwan as Lele Dumbo, a much higher-yielding variety than the local C. batrachus, despite the truth of such hybridization being rather invalidable.

 Parasites and diseases

 C. gariepinus may host several species of digeneans, in addition to other endo- and ectoparasites.